 1. Fred.
 Olsen Cruise Lines

 Why?
 While other lines cast around for a younger following to fill their ships, Fred.
-Olsen is at ease with its role as a comfortable favourite for Brits aged mainly older than 65.
+Olsen is at ease with its role as a comfortable favourite for Brits aged mainly over 65.
+While some cruises in summer carry children, mainly travelling with grandparents, many departures are labelled adults-only.
 The ships are a small and manageable size, with a sleek, classic profile.
-Dining and entertainment are geared to older tastes without compromising quality, and the line offers some genuinely great value themes and top-notch guest speakers.
+Dining and entertainment are geared to older tastes without compromising quality, and the line offers some top-notch guest speakers.
 There are cabins for singles and, in the evenings, gentleman dance hosts.

 Time out?
-Excursions are usually coach tours of a town, city or region, with the amount of walking and steps clearly spelt out.
-Another themed feature of Fred.
-Olsen Cruises is its long-standing association with Ramblers Holidays, offering walk-and-cruise voyages, booked through Ramblers Holidays and led by an experienced walking guide, who takes small groups off on long, often demanding hikes in each port.
+Excursions have evolved with the times, so as well as the usual range of coach and walking tours, there are helicopter excursions, hikes, wine tasting and cultural experiences on offer.
+Fred.
+Olsen Cruises also has a long-standing association with Ramblers Holidays, offering walk-and-cruise voyages, booked through Ramblers Holidays and led by an experienced walking guide, who takes small groups off on long, often demanding hikes in each port.

 2. Saga Holidays